-The author makes an interesting observation about how we write the truth table (p.
-8, table 1.8): it can be constructed in such a way that it can be considered simply counting up using binary numbers.
+The author makes an interesting observation about how we write the truth table 1: it can be constructed in such a way that it can be considered simply counting up using binary numbers, substituting "1" for "T", and "0" for "F".
 Our logical world is binary, so we should expect to see powers of two.
-We might also look at the trees on p.
-7 for these logic tables, and relate them back to Pascal's (Yanghui's) triangle.
+We might also look at the trees for these logic tables 2, and relate them back to the entries in Pascal's (Yanghui's) triangle.